 - Research flowers before eating to check there are no hidden allergens that could affect you.

-- Lay your flowers on a bed of damp paper towels and then place in a plastic container with a lid.
-The damp towel provides moisture to stop wilting and the container offer protection.
+- Lay your flowers on a bed of damp paper towels and then place them in a plastic container with a lid.
+The damp towel provides moisture to stop wilting and the container offers protection.

 - Check the flowers before storing for dirt or insects.
 If you see either, lightly brush them clean with a pastry brush or give them a light dunking in water.